PEN International: History

 The president of PEN International is Burhan Sönmez.
 Past presidents since Galsworthy have included E. M. Forster, Alberto Moravia, Heinrich Böll, Arthur Miller, Mario Vargas Llosa, Homero Aridjis, Jiří Gruša, John Ralston Saul and Jennifer Clement.

 Structure and status

 PEN International has its headquarters in London and is composed of autonomous PEN Centres in more than 100 countries globally, each of which is open to writers, journalists, translators, historians, and others actively engaged in any branch of literature.
+It has five committees: Translation and Linguistic Rights, Writers for Peace, Writers in Prison, Women Writers and Young Writers.

 It is a non-governmental organization in formal consultative relations with UNESCO and Special Consultative Status with the Economic and Social Council of the United Nations.

 Charter

 PEN summarises its Charter, based on resolutions passed at its International Congresses: